sighupio/fury-getting-started/fury-on-talos/README.md

 `talosctl create cluster` by default creates a 2 node cluster, 1 node for the master (control-plane) and 1 node for the worker.
 Both of them run as containers within Docker.

-For this tutorial we won't use the default command, we will need to use some custom flags:
+For this tutorial we won't use the default cluster creation command, we will need to use some custom flags:

 1. We will pin the Kubernetes version using the `--kubernetes-version` flag.
 2. The default sizing of the worker will not be enough for this tutorial, we need to set the `--cpus-workers` and `--memory-workers` flags.